FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 The staircase as it is seen from the upper passenger deck.

 The ship's outdoor passenger area, located in the upper deck.
-As there were very few passengers, it seemed like it was completely abandoned, though it eventually got full on the return trip from Kyllini to Zakynthos.
+As there were very few passengers, it seemed like it was completely abandoned, although it eventually got full on the return trip from Kyllini to Zakynthos.

 The ship's exterior seating area, along with the closed outdoor bar.
-It opened only during the return trip from Kyllini to Zakynthos.
+It only opened during the return trip from Kyllini to Zakynthos.

 Another section of the outdoor seating area, which also features lounges attached to the ship's columns.